tedmdelacruz/tedmdelacruz.github.io/content/posts/employee-email-leakage.md

 ![Thumbnail](/users-endpoint-thumbnail.jpg)

 > Revisiting some of my old reports at HackerOne.
-This particular report dates back October 2022, one of my first paid bounties.
-And surprisingly it was not even a very technical one.
+This particular report dates back October 2022 - one of my first paid bounties.
+And surprisingly it's not even a very technical one.

 A reputable games and entertainment platform in the Philippines at `[redacted].com`, sent me an _invitation to hack_ through [HackerOne](https://hackerone.com).